stewartsmith/drizzle/plugin/logging_stats/docs/index.rst

    :Dynamic: No
    :Option: :option:`--logging-stats.bucket-count`

-   Max number of range locks to use for Scoreboard
+   Max number of range locks to use for Scoreboard.

 .. _logging_stats_enable: